In Zoho CRM, you can create products by:

 - Filling in the details in the product creation form.

 - Cloning the products with a few changes in the existing product details.

 To understand the Zoho defined standard fields in the Products module, click here.

 To create products individually

-- In the Products module, click New Product.
+- In the Products module, click [ New Product icon].